-During pregnancy changes occur in your immune system, heart, and lungs.
+During pregnancy, changes occur in your immune system, heart, and lungs.
 Additional stress is put on the heart and lungs as the lung capacity decreases and heart rate increases during pregnancy.
 During this time the immune system is also naturally suppressed making you more susceptible to the flu during pregnancy.

 Getting the flu while pregnant can lead to pneumonia and even hospitalization, so it is important to do what you can to prevent getting the flu during pregnancy.
 It also places your baby at risk.
-Studies have found that having the flu during pregnancy can increase your chances of miscarriage, premature birth, and low birth weight.
+Studies have found having the flu during pregnancy can increase your chances of miscarriage, premature birth, and low birth weight.